trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 The practice of gift-giving continued with colonial expansion, from which all zoos benefitted, including the Berlin Zoological Garden.
 Members of the imperial household, governors, colonial societies, as well as merchants and colonial officials involved in the exploitation of conquered territories donated animals from the colonies to the zoo in the imperial capital.
 The circumstances of the catching or purchasing of these animals were of no interest to the zoo management and were not recorded.
 Beginning in 1891, the zoo’s annual reports regularly mention gifts from German colonial territories.
 In 1907, the Zoological Garden had eleven lions in its possession, and only one of these animals had not been a gift from the colonies.[^1]

 In some particular cases, political gifts or loans still carry significant weight in Berlin zoos today.
 During the Cold War, this was true of the Zoological Garden in West Berlin as well as the Tierpark Berlin, located in the east of the divided city, which was supported by donations from socialist countries.
-A well-known example of political gifts were the pandas "Bao Bao" and "Tien Tien", which came to the Berlin Zoo in 1980 as a gift from Chinese Prime Minister Hua Guofeng to the West German head of government, Helmut Schmidt.
+A well-known example of political gifts were the pandas “Bao Bao” and “Tien Tien”, which came to the Berlin Zoo in 1980 as a gift from Chinese Prime Minister Hua Guofeng to the West German head of government, Helmut Schmidt.

 In the last three decades of the 19th century, however, another important provenance of animals, which was also largely based on the exploitation of animal populations living in their natural habitats, had already become a major feature – the trade in animals.[^2]